Andy Zaltzman

-Andrew Zaltzman (born 6 October 1974) is a British comedian and author who largely deals in political and sport-related material.
+Andrew Zaltzman (born 6 October 1974) is a British comedian and statistician.
+His comedy largely deals in topical and sport-related material.

-He has worked with John Oliver, with their work together including Political Animal, The Department, and The Bugle.
+He has worked with John Oliver, with their work together including Political Animal, The Department and The Bugle.
 Since 2016 he has been a statistician for BBC Radio's Test Match Special cricket commentaries, and since 2020 the presenter of Radio 4's The News Quiz.
+On television, in 2024, he won the eighteenth series of Taskmaster against Babatunde Aléshé, Emma Sidi, Jack Dee, and Rosie Jones.

 Early life

 Born in Hammersmith, west London, Zaltzman is of Lithuanian-Jewish ancestry.
 He is the son of South African sculptor Zack Zaltzman and is the older brother of Helen Zaltzman, of The Allusionist and Answer Me This! podcasts.

 From his prep school, Holmewood House School in Langton Green, Kent, he then attended the private Tonbridge School.
-He graduated in Classics at University College, Oxford.
+He studied Classics at University College, Oxford.
 While at university, Zaltzman was sports editor for The Oxford Student.